ecbc0/note-math/item.en/manifold.en.typ

 metric can be inherited from submanifold or quotient manifold of $ℝ^(p,q)$

 *Example* ...

+Although the manifold is defined using quadratic topology and differentials, there are still many different metrics.
+A well-behaved metric is #link(<Einstein-metric.typ>)[]

 #tag("isometry") := diffeomorphism preserving metric $g$.
 It is usually also assumed to preserve the orientation of the orientable manifold